You want to beat a slot machine in the twenty-first century? Then you need to know how a

 3) An RNG never stops working.
 The game is played internally even when the machine is idle.
 A new number is selected every millisecond, one after another, forever.

 4) RNG operations are entirely unconnected to the number of credits in play or the size of the payoffs.
-They’re also unconnected to the presence of a slot club card, or any other outside influence.
+They’re also unconnected to the presence of a

 5) An RNG is random in the short-term, but consistent over time.
 This gives a slot machine a particular long-term character.
 Loose machines are more generous than tight machines.